theaholtlund/instagram-analysis/README.md

 To utilise the script:

 1. Run `find_users.py`.
 The script will analyse the follower information files located in the `instagram_data` folder.
-2. Once the analysis is complete, you will find the output in the same folder named `not_following_back.txt`.
+2. Once the analysis is complete, you will find the output in the project directory, in a file called `not_following_back.txt`.
 3. Open the file to see what user accounts you are following, but that are not following you back.

 ### Error Handling